• Skip to primary navigation

 OH WOW!
 Children’s Center of Science & Technology

-Whether you are looking for an afternoon of educational family fun, an exciting field-trip location, or a unique place for a birthday party, you’ll want to visit their website.
-You can find details on party packages, field trip, and lesson plan resources, and special events happening each day.
+Whether you are looking for an afternoon of educational family fun, an exciting field trip location, or a unique place for a birthday party, you’ll want to visit their website.
+You can find details on party packages, field trips, and lesson plan resources, and special events happening each day.

 OH WOW!
 Children’s Center of Science & Technology